cosmicsilence/gradle-scalafix/README.md

 ## Project Status
 This project is currently under active development.
 Even though we feel it is already feature complete (provides more or less the same level of functionality as the official [plugin for sbt](https://github.com/scalacenter/sbt-scalafix)), we haven't released a stable version yet.
 That doesn't mean you cannot use it yet.
-If you would like to be an earlier adopter, please try out the latest beta version published to Bintray (see instructions below).
+If you would like to be an early adopter, please try out the latest beta version published to Bintray (see instructions below).
 Here is a summary of all supported features and outstanding items: